Telstra, Ericsson and Ciena deliver transatlantic encryption

 “In January 2015, we had success at 200 Gbps between Melbourne and Sydney, then with 10 Gbps speeds over the greater distance from Melbourne to Los Angeles in January this year.
 Now we have achieved 100 Gbps.
 Ericsson will continue to support Telstra’s path toward commercialisation of this enhanced security capability.”

-While encryption solutions exist today to protect data when it is ‘at rest’ (at the start and end points), Ericsson says this trial demonstrates the advanced security that can be delivered while data is ‘in transit’, that is, being seamlessly transmitted beyond the walls of a data centre.
+While encryption solutions exist today to protect data when it is ‘at rest’ (at the start and end points), Ericsson says this trial demonstrates the advanced security that can be delivered while data is ‘in transit’, that is, being seamlessly transmitted beyond the walls of a data center.